Copper vs PEX Plumbing: Complete Comparison & Which is Better

 Whole-House Repiping

-For whole house repiping, PEX is the clear frontrunner in 2026.
+For whole house repiping projects, PEX is the clear frontrunner in 2026.
 Its flexibility allows plumbers to snake tubing through walls with minimal demolition, finishing jobs in days rather than weeks.
-PEX's 40–50 year lifespan and immunity to corrosion make it a strong long-term choice, particularly in homes with aggressive or acidic water chemistry that would degrade copper over time.
+PEX's 40 to 50 year lifespan and immunity to corrosion make it a strong long-term choice, particularly in homes with aggressive or acidic water chemistry that would degrade copper over time.
+This is especially valuable when replacing failing polybutylene piping, where insurance carriers now often require full replacement.

 Copper repiping still makes sense when a homeowner prioritizes maximum lifespan, has water chemistry suited to copper, and is willing to invest more upfront.
-Learn more about PEX plumbing costs and installation to better understand what a repipe project involves.
+Learn more about the pros, cons, and cost of PEX installation to better understand what a repipe project involves.

 Spot Repairs

 PEX wins for repairs in tight or hard-to-reach spaces.
-Its flexibility and the fact that no soldering is required makes PEX the go-to for plumbers handling 90% of residential repair jobs.
+Its flexibility and the fact that no soldering is required makes PEX the go-to for plumbers handling most residential repair jobs.
 Copper is still appropriate for precise, visible repairs in finished areas where a rigid, long-lasting fix is preferred.
+In older homes especially, it's worth reading up on old house plumbing problems before deciding whether to patch or repipe.

 Climate Considerations